rdicroce/jsfexporter/README.md

 I finally got fed up with all the problems and limitations.
 I decided to roll my own, and make the result available to anyone else who's in the same boat.
 Feedback is welcome, as are pull requests.

 ## Current Features
+- Supports exporting data from the following components:
+  - h:panelGrid
+  - h:dataTable
+  - rich:dataTable
-- Support for p:dataTable (including dynamic columns, lazy loading, and p:columnGroup)
+  - p:dataTable (including dynamic columns, lazy loading, and p:columnGroup)
-- Support for p:treeTable
+  - p:treeTable
+  - p:dataList
-- Support for h:panelGrid
+- Has special formatting support for the following components:
-- Output in CSV, XML, PDF, XLS, and XLSX file formats
+  - h/p:commandLink
+  - h:outputFormat
+  - h:panelGroup
+  - p:cellEditor
+  - and others
+- Supports exporting data to the following file formats:
+  - CSV
+  - XML
+  - PDF
+  - XLS/XLSX

 ## How To Get It
 The artifacts are all in Maven Central, so you just need to add them to your POM.